 Quenching thirst in the daytime, they have a coffee roastery from the Flying Horse coffee shop, and quenching thirst during the nighttime (and the daytime) is The Liquor Store, which doubles as a cocktail spot and an off-license.

-You’ll find a genuine vinyl record store, Stranger Than Paradise, run by a former Rough Trade East manager (which even has its own DIY podcast studio), and a neon-soaked outpost of local florists Rebel Rebel.
+You’ll find a genuine vinyl record store, Stranger Than Paradise, run by a former Rough Trade East manager (which even has its own DIY podcast studio); a rotating guest pop up shop; and a neon-soaked outpost of local florists Rebel Rebel.